TrueNASTrueNAS Nightly Development Documentation

 • share_name is the name given to the SMB share

-To temporarily connect to a share, you can open a Windows File Explorer window, type \\TrueNAS_name\share_name then enter the user credentials you want to authenticate with to connect to the share.
+To temporarily connect to a share, open a Windows File Explorer window, type \\TrueNAS_name\share_name and then enter the user credentials to authenticate with to connect to the share.
 Windows remembers the user credentials so each time you connect it uses the same authentication credentials unless you reboot the system, then you are prompted to enter the authentication credentials again.

 Mounting on an Apple System